Algiras/Miserable/blog/src/content/blog/2025-01-01-the-circadian-shuffle.md

 Seven if you’re feeling particularly masochistic.
 Let your body wake up to the sound of its own alarm screaming like a banshee.
 Let your cortisol levels spike like a thermometer in a sauna.
 This is not laziness.
-This is *strategic self- sabotage*.
+This is *strategic self-sabotage*.
 You are not starting your day.
 You are *starting your day late, because you enjoy the feeling of being behind*.

 ---